 A Ministry Unit may copy information from a register prior to deposit if they wish to have access to the information within the Ministry Unit.
 A Ministry Unit may have access to the registers held by the Episcopal unit archival repository.

-Arrangements with a third party for storage and access should be approved by the Archives and History Committee: Te Puna o Neherā, in consultation with the Episcopal Unit.
+Arrangements with a third party* for storage and access should be approved by the Archives and History Committee: Te Puna o Neherā, in consultation with the Episcopal Unit.
 Copyright and ownership remains with the Episcopal Unit.

-A legally effective written agreement covering potential copyright, ownership, possession and use issues, must be completed before any deposit of registers with a third party takes place.
+A legally effective written agreement covering potential copyright, ownership, possession and use issues, must be completed before any deposit of registers with a third party* takes place.

 Information in Registers